Sumit1991Saha/SwaggerUseageTemplate/README.md

 To generate the model files, run the following command:- ./gradlew cleanSources openApiGenerate

-To run the server, please execute the following:
+To run on the jetty server, please execute the following:

 ```
 mvn clean package jetty:run